 Belgium has many peculiarities like the important difference between blue collar workers and white collar workers.
 This is not only visible in a number of differences in the reciprocal rights and obligations of the employer and the employee.
 You will also notice this in the structure of separate joint industrial committees for blue collar workers and white collar workers employed within the same industry.
 Blue collar workers and white collar workers have their own separate unions.
-Even they have separate unions for blue collar workers and white collar workers.
 But beyond this there are many other types of employees active in Belgium.

 Blue collar Workers